Why Windows users will never let Microsoft kill their beloved MS Paint | Digital Trends

 Anyone who has ever tried to remove dried paint from a carpet knows that, once established, getting rid of it is more than a little tough.
-That’s a lesson that Microsoft is currently learning — only instead of physical pigment and carpets, the removal process it’s trying to facilitate is stripping its simple raster graphics editor, MS Paint, from Windows.
-And it’s not having a whole lot of luck doing it.
+That’s a lesson Microsoft is currently learning — only instead of physical pigment and carpets, the removal process it’s trying to facilitate is stripping its simple raster graphics editor, MS Paint, from Windows.
+And Microsoft isn’t having a whole lot of luck doing it.

 MS Paint is, by any computing metric, a relic here in 2019.
 A version of the software first shipped in late 1985, the year President Reagan had his historic first meeting with Soviet Leader Gorbachev, Nintendo released the NES games console, and the first .com address was registered.
 Since then, varying iterations of Paint (formerly Paintbrush) have been bundled with every version of Windows.
 That means that, at some point, this innocuous program has been installed on billions of computers around the world.